bitcoin-dev-project/wrath-of-nalo/README.md

 in mind channel open transactions require a few confirmations before payments can be sent!

+You are in complete control of a small group of Bitcoin Core and LND nodes called your "armada".
 Your armada Lightning Network nodes will be funded with signet BTC before the game starts, so you can begin opening channels right away.
+You can run `lncli` and `bitcoin-cli` commands on these nodes, and ssh into their containers.
+There are more than a hundred other nodes on the network you do *not* have access to!

 ### Install and setup Warnet